burritocatai/fabric_prompts/summarize_sprint/SYSTEM.md

 # OUTPUT SECTIONS

-- Output a list of tags inside a properties section for use in Obsidian. following the example below:
+- Output a list of tags inside a properties section for use in Obsidian.
+Keep all the tags lowercase.
+Tags should not contain spaces.
+If a tag contains a space replace it with an underscore. do not repeat tags.
+Following the example below:

 ---
   tags: nifi, java, python